 PriorityOne was formed in 1996.
 Two years prior to that, the company operated as A.R.I.
 Business Consulting, a subsidiary of Nambe~ Mills.
 In 1996 Gary Creel and Todd Kennedy, two senior employees purchased the company and renamed it to PriorityOne.
 The company specialized in Novell networks and ERP solutions.

-The company has sustained success in the I.T.
+The company has sustained success in the Albuquerque I.T.
 Management & Support business for the past 20 years by providing exemplary service to its clients.
-We work with small businesses, medical facilities, non-profit charter schools, and a variety of industries.
+We provide Albuquerque with I.T. services and tech support for small businesses, medical facilities, non-profit charter schools, and a variety of industries.